 The options differ because Apple removed the Secure Empty Trash function from El Capitan and all subsequent versions of its software.
 The company did so because its new MacBooks use solid-state drives, or SSDs, which work differently than mechanical HDDs.
 If your Windows or Mac machine has an SSD, you’ll need a distinct approach.

-Delete files from SSD drives
+Permanently delete files from SSD drives

 Many laptops, especially those built by Apple, contain solid-state drives.
 These are becoming ubiquitous because they’re much faster than hard drives, though they are more expensive.
 SSDs also handle file deletions differently than mechanical drives: They don’t give you the same control over where data gets saved, so overwrite programs won’t work.